-There was obviously a lunch break they refused to have any lunch that was offered to them by the government they refused to have the child that was offered to them by the government they had lunch brought in from the protest site and that’s what they ate so that’s a sign of the fact that they’re not really seeing eye to eye and the farmers are sort of standing their ground.
+There was obviously a lunch break they refused to have any lunch that was offered to them by the government.
+They refused to have the meal that was offered to them by the government.
+They had lunch brought in from the protest site and that’s what they ate.
+So that’s a sign of the fact that they’re not really seeing eye to eye and the farmers are standing their ground.

 Nineteen farmers have died at the Singhu border over the past two months for various reasons during the ongoing agitation, the police said.
 Harinder Singh, 39, a resident of Haryana’s Panipat, and Darshan Singh, 71, from Punjab died at the Singhu border on 9th Feb 2021.

-So far, International Celebs like Rihanna and Greta Thunberg has shown support to the #farmersprotest on Twitter, while Indian Celebs like Sachin Tendulkar, Ajay Devgn, and Akshay Kumar have supported the government’s view.
+So far, International Celebs like Rihanna and Greta Thunberg have shown support for the #farmersprotest on Twitter.
+While Indian Celebs like Sachin Tendulkar, Ajay Devgn, and Akshay Kumar have supported the government’s view.

 Farmers constitute an extremely important part of our country.
 And the efforts being undertaken to resolve their issues are evident.
 Let’s support an amicable resolution, rather than paying attention to anyone creating differences. 🙏🏻#IndiaTogether #IndiaAgainstPropaganda https://t.co/LgAn6tIwWp— Akshay Kumar (@akshaykumar) February 3, 2021

-Download the farm bills here to know for yourself why the farmers are protesting and we hope this to be resolved sooner.
+Download the farm bills here so you know why the farmers are protesting and we hope this to be resolved sooner.
 Do share your thoughts below.